Dynamical symmetry breaking in geometrodynamics: The Reissner-Nordstr o m geometry as an example

 where $Q=\xi_{\mu\nu}\:\xi^{\mu\nu}=-\sqrt{T_{\mu\nu}T^{\mu\nu}}$ according to equations (39) in \cite{MW}. $Q$ is assumed not to be zero, because we are dealing with non-null electromagnetic fields.
-It can be proved that condition (\ref{i0}) and through the use of the general identity,
+Condition (\ref{i0}) can be proved and through the use of the general identity,